Controlled Gaussian Process Dynamical Models with Application to Robotic Cloth Manipulation

-We trained two CGPDMs model, one for $R=30$° and the other for $R=60$°.
-We adopted the \textit{highly-parameterized} structure, as it performed better in the simulated experiment.
-For each $R$, the CGPDM was trained using ten trajectories, while the others were set aside for testing the trained model.
-As before, we set the dimension of the latent space to $d=3$.
+For every considered oscillation range, we trained two sets of CGPDMs, one using the \textit{naive} and one the \textit{advanced} model structure.
+Each set of trajectories is composed of 10 sequences, hence we followed a cross-validation method for training and testing the models.
+At every range, we trained the models using all the sequences but one, left out for testing, repeating the procedure ten times varying the test sequence each time.

-We tested the two trained CGPDM following the same procedure that was adopted in Sec. \ref{sec: sim_exp_results}.
-The two models were used to predict the cloth movements obtained in response to the control actions of each test trajectory\footnoteref{note1}.
-The average distance between the real and the predicted mesh points in range $R=30$°, was $0.012 \pm 0.005$, while, in range $R=60$°, it was $0.015 \pm 0.006$.
-These results are slightly inferior to those obtained in the simulated experiment (Fig. \ref{fig: table}).
-Nevertheless, CGPDMs seem able to cope with the high noise that afflicts the real experimental setup and still capture the dynamics of the cloth.
-In Fig. \ref{fig: real rollout}, we provide a visual representation of the cloth movements, by representing the true and predicted trajectories of the four corners, for one of the considered test cases.
+The models were used to predict the cloth movements obtained in response to the control actions of each test trajectory, measuring the average distance between the real and the predicted mesh points.
+In Fig. \ref{fig:real rollout}, we provide a visual representation of the cloth movements, by representing the true and predicted trajectories of a subset of mesh points, in one of the example test cases.
+Please refer to the video\footnoteref{note1} for better visualizing the obtained results.
+Similarly to the simulated experiment case, Fig. \ref{fig:boxplot_real} represents the observed errors by means of boxplots and the last row of Table \ref{tab:errors} reports the mean distances between true and predicted mesh points obtained in all the considered movement ranges.